vieira22/sslchecker/README.md

-# SSL Vulnerability Checker
+# TLS / SSL Vulnerability Checker
-SSL Vulnerability Checker
+TLS / SSL Vulnerability Checker

-SSL Vulnerability Checker is a project developed as Python scripts to return vulnerabilities on the attacks below:
+TLS /SSL Vulnerability Checker is a project developed as Python scripts to return vulnerabilities on the attacks below:

 #### POODLE  ####